Strengthening teeth and gums

 Mix equal parts of alfalfa, horsetail, Irish Moss, Lobelia, Oat Straw.
 A tea can be made or ground herbs put in capsules.

-Also compare Miscellaneous tips for healthy teeth and gums and Herbal and plant extracts and other natural gum home remedies, therapeutic rinses and mouthwashs.
+Miscellaneous tips for healthy teeth and gums and Herbal and plant extracts to help heal gingivitis & periodontitis.

 Footnotes